sux21/Experimental_Evolution/notebook_experiment.md

 # Pairwise comparison of average nucleotide identity results
 Reference to reference (comparing 56 original strains to itself)
+- Comparing same strain to same strain:
-- Rht_173_C, Rht_209_N: IQ-Tree shows they are identical, but ANI value is 99.9999.
+- Comparing Rht_173_C to Rht_209_N: IQ-Tree shows they are identical, but ANI value is 99.9999.
 Don't know why they are not 100.
-- as_5_2_4: no ANI values using FastANI default settings.
-Top hits of blast search for the first five contigs are **Paenibacilus**.
+- Comparing as_5_2_4 to all: no ANI values using FastANI default settings.
+Top hits of blast search for the first five contigs are *Paenibacilus*.